byhbt/thanh/_posts/2020-02-15-how-to-fix-samesite-cookie-shopify-app.md

 ### 3. How many way to solve it:

-1. PHP, we look for where the code use **setcookie()** method then modify it php version 7.3 is supporting SameSite cookie but I am sure it's quite new at the moment i write this post, so most our system still running php 7.1, 7.2
+1. PHP, we look for where the code use **setcookie()** method then modify it PHP version 7.3 is supporting SameSite cookie but I am sure it's quite new at the moment I write this post, so most our system still running PHP 7.1, 7.2

 [https://wiki.php.net/rfc/same-site-cookie](https://wiki.php.net/rfc/same-site-cookie)